fibo/trunx/README.md

 Almost all Trunx components have a `bulma` prop that accepts:

 - a string
-- an array of bulma classes
+- an array of bulma classes: `["button", "is-primary"]`
-- an object which keys are bulma classes, when value is truthy then the class is added
+- an object which keys are bulma classes, when value is truthy then the class is added: `{ "is-primary": true }`
-- an array of any of the previous
+- an array of any of the previous: `["button", { "is-primary": true }]`

 You know, Trunx is a Super Sayan because it is written in TypeScript.
 The `bulma` prop can be autocompleted and typos can be avoided thanks to type checking.